Continuous Release of Data Streams under both Centralized and Local Differential Privacy: Publishing Streams in LDP Setting

 \mypara{Frequency Estimation in LDP} Li et al.~\cite{sigmod:li2019estimating} propose the Square Wave mechanism (SW for short) for ordinal and numerical domains.
-It extends the idea of randomized response~\cite{jasa:Warner65} in that values near the true value will be reported with high probability, and those far from it have a low probability of being reported.
+It extends the idea of Randomized Response~\cite{jasa:Warner65} in that values near the true value will be reported with high probability, and those far from it have a low probability of being reported.
 The server, after receiving the reports from users, runs a specially designed Expectation Maximization algorithm to find an estimated density distribution that maximizes the expectation of observing the output.
-For the completeness, we describe details about SW in Appendix~\ref{app:ldp_fo}.
+For completeness, we describe details about SW in \autoref{app:ldp_fo}.

-\mypara{Optimized Threshold with Estimated Distribution} To find the threshold, the baseline method is to find a specific percentile to find the a threshold $\theta$.
+\mypara{Optimized Threshold with Estimated Distribution} To find the threshold, the baseline method is to find a specific percentile as the threshold $\theta$.
 This method is used for finding frequent itemset~\cite{sp:WangLJ18}.
-Based on the lessons learned from the threshold optimizer in the DP setting, we use the optimization equation given in Lemma~\ref{lemma:variance_bias} to find $\theta$.
+Based on the lessons learned from the threshold optimizer in the DP setting, we use the optimization equation given in \autoref{lemma:variance_bias} to find $\theta$.

 Specifically, denote $\tilde{f}$ as the estimated distribution where $\tilde{f}_t$ is the estimated frequency of value $t$.
 Here the set of all possible $t$ to be considered can no longer be $[B]=\{1,2,\ldots,B\}$.
 Instead, we sample $1024$ values uniformly from $[B]$.
-This is because SW uses the Expectation Maximization algorithm, and a large domain size makes it time and space consuming.
-Similar to Equation~\eqref{eq:range_error} considered in the DP setting, we use an error formula:
+This is because SW uses the Expectation Maximization algorithm, and a large domain size makes it time- and space-consuming.
+Similar to \autoref{eq:range_error} considered in the DP setting, we use an error formula: